All Products

 (7 rows)

-3. Create local indexes on the partitioned table and perform the query again.
+3. You can create a local index on the partitioned table and run the query again.

 CREATE INDEX partition_range_idx_local ON partition_range(id);